Shinobi: Art of Vengeance: Plot

-The world is under siege by a powerful paramilitary organization called ENE Corporation, consisting of hi-tech and supernatural armies led by a man named Lord Ruse.
-The only force left that can oppose ENE's world domination ambition is the Oboro clan, a powerful clan of mystical shinobi that has been protecting mankind for centuries from catastrophic threat.
-The clan is currently led by the mute Joe Musashi alongside his pregnant wife and kunoichi Naoko.
+The world is under siege by ENE Corporation, a powerful paramilitary organization led by a man named Lord Ruse.
+The only force left that can oppose them is the Oboro clan, a clan of mystical shinobi that has been protecting mankind for centuries, currently led by Joe Musashi.
+ENE attacks Oboro Village, killing most of the clan.
+Musashi confronts Ruse and his lieutenants, and while he drives them back, his wife Naoko and student Tomoe are the only survivors, prompting Musashi to embark on a quest for revenge.